tuftsdev/WebProgramming/notes/class_outlines.md

 * The finer point: both cookies are local storage are still bound by Same Origin Policy
 * Examples

-# Tuesday, March 12th: Server-Side and Web Applications
+# Tuesday, March 12th and Thursday, March 14th: Server-Side and Web Applications
 * How do you design the server-side environment, assuming that hardware (computer(s) for server(s)) is provided to you?
   1. Handle incoming request
   2. Be publicly known and available